Isaac de Razilly: Morocco (1629)

 As Richelieu and Père Joseph were attempting to establish a colonial policy, Razilly suggested them to occupy Mogador (Essaouira) in Morocco in 1626.
 The objective was to create a base against the Sultan of Marrakesh, and asphyxiate the harbour of Safi.
 He departed for Salé on 20 July 1629 with a fleet composed of the ships Licorne, Saint-Louis, Griffon, Catherine, Hambourg, Sainte-Anne, Saint-Jean.
 He bombarded the city the Salé and destroyed 3 corsair ships, and then sent the Griffon under [Treilleboi to Mogador.
 The men of Razilly saw the fortress of Castelo Real in Mogador, and landed 100 men with wood and supplies on Mogador island, with the agreement of Richelieu.
 After a few days however, the Griffon reimbarked the colonists, and departed to rejoin the fleet in Salé.

 In 1630, Razilly was able to negotiate the purchase of French slaves from the Moroccans.
-He visited Marocco again in 1631, and participated to the negotiation of the Franco-Moroccan Treaty of 1632, with the help of descendants of Samuel Pallache (see Pallache family).
+He visited Morocco again in 1631, and participated to the negotiation of the Franco-Moroccan Treaty of 1632, with the help of descendants of Samuel Pallache (see Pallache family).

 Acadia (1632)

 In 1632, Razilly became involved, at the request of Cardinal Richelieu, in the colonization of Acadia.
 Razilly landed at La Hève, now LaHave, Nova Scotia, with 300 men and 3 monks and built Fort Sainte Marie de Grace.
-He took possession of Port Royal to establish a French colony and offered the Scottish settlers to buy back their lands and give them a safe trip back to Scotland.To deal with a shortage of funds, a company was set up by Razilly and some of his friends which became known as the Razilly-Condonnier company.
+He took possession of Port Royal to establish a French colony and offered the Scottish settlers to buy back their lands and give them a safe trip back to Scotland.
+To deal with a shortage of funds, a company was set up by Razilly and some of his friends which became known as the Razilly-Condonnier company.
 Together with the Compagnie de la Nouvelle France, an expedition was outfitted to sail to Acadia.
 The King gave Razilly the official title of lieutenant-general for New France.

 One of his able lieutenants in Acadia was Charles de Menou d'Aulnay who was instrumental in maintaining the shipping to and from France.
 As well, he took on military tasks such as ordering the taking of control of Fort Pentagouet at Majabigwaduce on the Penobscot Bay, which had been given to France in an earlier Treaty, and to inform the English they were to vacate all lands North of Pemaquid.
 This was accomplished shortly before Razilly's death and resulted in all the French interests in Acadia being restored.